Posted on 4th of July, 2014 by Lévana

 Posted on 9th of September, 2013 by Lévana

-Another delicious way to showcase our wonderful all-natural, all-vegetarian and inexpensive Moroccan soups.
+Moroccan Lima Bean Soup: Another delicious way to showcase our wonderful all-natural, all-vegetarian and inexpensive Moroccan soups.
 You’ll be happy to have preserved lemons on hand, they do wonders for bean and many other dishes.
-And if you don’t, settle today for lemon zest, and set aside just a few minutes to make a...
+And if you don’t, settle today for lemon zest, and set aside just a few...

 Filed under: Bean Soup Recipes, Beans Recipes, Jewish Recipes, Kosher Natural Foods, Moroccan Recipes, Moroccan Soup Recipes, Natural Foods Recipes, Pareve Recipes, Preserved Lemons Recipes, Recipes, Vegetarian Recipes, Vegetarian Soup Recipes